jforget/raku-Arithmetic-PaperAndPencil/doc/Description-en.md

 ### CSV modules and HTML modules

-I know that parsing HTML with regexes  is a big no-no. Yet, the `html` method in  the `A::PP`  module writes a  pseudo-HTML string,  and then processes it  with regexes to  create a HTML  string.
+I know that parsing HTML with regexes  is a big no-no. Yet, the `html` method in  the `Arithmetic::PaperAndPencil` module writes a pseudo-HTML string, and then processes it  with regexes to  create a HTML  string.
 The key  here is that  the  first generated  string  is  _pseudo_-HTML, with  no  fancy features  such as  HTML attributes,  HTML comments  and the  like.
 The